Machine learning with neural networks: Stochastic dynamics

-shown in Figure \figref{C3S1Sigmoid}.
-The stochastic algorithm is very similar to the deterministic algorithm for the Hopfield model (Algorithm \ref{detalg}), only step \ref{update_step} is different.

 The parameter $\beta$ is the noise parameter.
-Unfortunately it is defined the wrong way around.
-When $\beta$ is large the noise level is small.
-In particular one obtains the deterministic dynamics as $\beta$ tends to infinity (\ref{eq:det_update}):

-In this limit, the function $\pr(b)$ tends to zero if $b$ is negative, and to unity if $b$ is positive.
-So for $\beta\to\infty$, the stochastic update rule \eqnref{C3S1Sigmoid} is precisely equivalent to the deterministic rule (\ref{eq:det_update}).
-Conversely, when $\beta=0$, the function $\pr(b)$ simply equals $\tfrac{1}{2}$.
-In this case $S_i$ is updated randomly with equal probability to $-1$ or $+1$.
-The dynamics bears no reference to the stored patterns (contained in the local field $b_i$).

-The idea is to run the network for a small but finite noise level, that is at large value of $\beta$.
-Then the dynamics is very similar to the deterministic Hopfield dynamics analysed in the previous Chapter.
-But the noise allows the system to sometimes also go uphill, making it possible to escape spurious minima.
-Since the dynamics is noisy, it is necessary to rephrase the convergence criterion (\ref{eq:attractor}).
+When $\beta$ is large, the {\em noise level} is small.
+As $\beta$ tends to infinity, the function $\pr(b)$ approaches zero if $b$ is negative, and it tends to unity if $b$ is positive.
+So for $\beta\to\infty$, the stochastic update rule \eqnref{C3S2StochasticRule} converges to the deterministic rule (\ref{eq:C2S2Asynch}).
+In the opposite limit, when $\beta=0$, the update probability $\pr(b)$ simply equals~$\tfrac{1}{2}$.
+In this case $s_i$ is updated to $-1$ or $+1$ randomly, with equal probability.
+The dynamics does not depend upon the stored patterns contained in the local field $\ve b$.
+The idea is to keep a small but finite noise level.
+Then the network dynamics is very similar to the deterministic Hopfield dynamics analysed in the previous Chapter.
+But the noise allows the system to escape spurious minima.
+However, since the dynamics is stochastic, we must rephrase the convergence criterion (\ref{eq:Sc}).
 This is discussed next.